STRATTON’S SISTER: SUGARBUSH RESORT | Stratton Magazine - Celebrating Manchester and the Mountains

 For skiers with an appetite for altitude and adventure, the “Castle Rock” lift area on Lincoln Peak is legendary for its classic New England-style skiing.
 According to Sugarbush’s Public Relations and Communications Manager John Bleh, “experienced skiers who are looking to ski on old-school style trails with natural snow and exciting rocky and bumpy terrain elements are going to have an incredible time skiing the Castle Rock section of Lincoln Peak.
 We don’t make any snow over there.
 We rarely groom it.
 We purposely avoid making man-made snow on a little more than a quarter of our terrain.
 Our clientele really enjoy the exhilarating experience of going back to the elements and skiing on that natural snow.”

-Bleh says that another element that distinguishes Sugarbush from other resorts in the eyes of veteran skiers is “an area in between Mount Ellen and Lincoln Peak called the ‘Slide Brook Basin’ that area has some really phenomenal side-country woods skiing.
+Bleh says that another element that distinguishes Sugarbush from other resorts in the eyes of veteran skiers is “an area in between Mount Ellen and Lincoln Peak called the ‘Slide Brook Basin’.
+That area has some really phenomenal side-country woods skiing.
 The best thing about it is that it’s incredibly easy to access.
 The most popular way to access the backcountry is from the top of the North Lynx lift section on Lincoln Peak.
 From there, you can ski down the backside of that hill.
 It’s perfect for expert riders who really want to experience some challenging and spectacular tree skiing.
 It all funnels out at the bottom to the road that connects the two base areas of Lincoln Peak and Mount Ellen.
 You can catch a shuttle bus there to get back to the base areas and get another run in on a lift.
 It’s a great way to approach backcountry skiing – it’s like the best of both worlds.”

 For ambitiously motivated trick skiers and snowboarders, the Riemergasse terrain park on Mount Ellen is well known for its innovative layout and flow.
 Bleh reveals that “what distinguishes Sugarbush’s terrain park from the parks at other resorts is the way that we laid out the elements.
 Instead of just placing one big jump after another in rapid succession, we created our terrain park in the style of a skateboard park.
 It’s very wide and open.
 We want riders to be able to have lots of space to design their own runs.
 At any given part of the terrain park trail, there are four or five different features that our riders could hit.
 We want people to be able to create a different line and hit different features every time they go down.”